yacinebenchehida/Ithominii_convergence/SNPs_calling/README.md

 ```

 ## 2) SNPs calling
+The SNP calling was performed in several steps:

 ### Generate GVCF
-- The folder 2_gvc contains the scripts that were used to obtain the GVCFs using GATK HaplotypeCaller.
+The folder 2_gvcf contains the scripts that were used to obtain the GVCFs using GATK HaplotypeCaller.
 For the sake of speed, the script was applied to each genome and each genome interval.

 ``` bash
 gatk --java-options "-Xmx4g" HaplotypeCaller \